spatie/laravel-support-bubble/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/spatie/laravel-support-bubble/Check%20&%20fix%20styling?label=code%20style)](https://github.com/spatie/laravel-support-bubble/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/spatie/laravel-support-bubble.svg?style=flat-square)](https://packagist.org/packages/spatie/laravel-support-bubble)

-Using this package you can quickly add a button that will show a support form on any page.
+Using this package you can quickly add a chat bubble that opens a support form on any page.
+It comes with batteries included:

+- TailwindCSS styling out of the box
+- Won't ask user information if there's a logged in user
+- Includes some meta data like URL and IP address
+- Easily extendable using custom views, language files and event listeners

+You can see it in action below and on [Flare](https://flareapp.io/)!

 ## Support us